-Line 2 - OOS Municipal Obligation Interest Add-Back
+Line 3 - OOS Municipal Obligation Interest Add-Back

-Interest earned from a direct obligation of a state or political subdivision other than Indiana (out of state, or OOS) is taxable by Indiana if:

-- the obligation is acquired after Dec.
-31, 2011, and - you received this income while being an Indiana resident.
+Interest earned from a direct obligation of a state or political subdivision other than Indiana (out of state, or OOS) is taxable by Indiana if the obligation is acquired after Dec.
+31, 2011.
 Interest earned from obligations held or acquired before Jan.
-1, 2013, is not subject to Indiana income tax and should not be reported as an add-back.
+1, 2012, is not subject to Indiana income tax and should not be reported as an add back.